a4k-openproject/script.module.openscrapers/README.md

-With the help of Jabaxtor, we now have an external scraper tester that can test any scraper folder in the lib\openscrapers\sources_openscrapers and this also means your can bring in scraper folders from other addons and add them to this directory, but you will have to do a lil bit of work to get it right.
+With the help of Jabaxtor, we now have an external scraper tester that can test any scraper folder in the lib\openscrapers\sources_openscrapers and this also means your can bring in scraper folders from other addons and add them to this directory, but you will have to do a lil bit of work to get it working right, read below for more info.

 In the root directory of OpenScrapers you will find two files